kevinfrei/EMP/README.md

 `useRecoilState`, use `useBackedState` with a default, and it will asynchronously query the server for the initial value (falling back to the atom's default if the server fails) as well as _register it to be recorded_ using the API mentioned above.
-Perfect! ering an infinite loop between #2 and
-#3.
+Perfect!

 ## This stuff is all out of date